-This broccoli fried rice is a paleo take on the classic Chinese favorite.
-Made with shrimp it’s a protein packed, healthier option for when you’re craving takeout.
+This broccoli shrimp fried rice is a paleo take on the classic Chinese favorite.
+Made with shrimp it’s a protein packed, healthier option than takeout.

 The minute I started telling people I joined CrossFit last week, the same question came out of almost all of their mouths: Are you going to do the paleo thing too?
 Or some variation thereof.

 The longer answer?
 I don’t really “do” anything when it comes to diets.
 I don’t like strict rules about what I can and can’t do.
 Mostly because I’m stubborn as hell and will purposely rebel against rules when given the chance.
 And although I I kind of knocked it in this post (it was a joke, people…a lot of commenters didn’t seem to grasp the sarcasm in there), I tend to eat paleo friendly 85% of the time anyway.
 Not because someone is telling me to and I’m adopting what lots refer to as the “cult” mentality of CrossFit, but because when I put whole foods in my body, it performs better.
 It’s as simple as that.
 Put shit gas in your car and don’t be surprised when it drives like shit.
 Same goes for food and our bodies.
 CrossFit has certainly given me a kick in the ass to clean up my diet that extra 5-10% that was going towards unnecessary treats over the past few weeks (hello, summer ice cream) but it’s not because someone is telling me to do it, it’s because if I’m putting all this effort into a workout, I want to make sure that something as simple as diet doesn’t sabotage it.
 Please note however, exceptions will be made for Italian gelato next month.

 This fried “rice” was the result of an over zealous broccoli purchase and a craving for Chinese.
 Not an attempt to specifically fit into the paleo mold.
 Bonus points that it does.